OpenMS/OpenMS-docs/docs/run-workflows-with-openms-tools/knime/tutorial.md

   state (all node results are discarded and need to be recalculated by executing the nodes again).
   ```

-- Set `max_precursor_charge` to 5, in order to also search for peptides with charges up to 5.
 - Add `Carbamidomethyl (C)` as fixed modification and `Oxidation(M)` as variable modification.

   ```{note}